Postgraduate Course: EU Data Protection Law (LAWS11384)

 Week 3: What is 'personal data'?: discusses EU and UK approaches to the concept and nature of personal data and sensitive personal data in an offline and online environment (including anonymisation, pseudonymisation, and the nature of online identifiers)

 Week 4: Data protection principles I: discusses the first data protection principle ('fair and lawful processing'), focusing on the legal grounds for data processing (consent, legitimate interest and other commercial and public policy grounds)

-Week 5: Data protection principles II: discusses purpose limitation and data minimisation principle, and their particular relevance in the age of Big Data
+Week 5: Data protection principles II: discusses the value of the remaining data protection principles (purpose limitation, data minimisation, accuracy, data security) and their particular relevance in the age of Big Data

 Entry Requirements (not applicable to Visiting Students)